 Why execute total experience?

-The total experience strategy leads to benefits in operations as well as benefits to business development and differentiation.
+The total experience strategy leads to benefits in operations, sales and business model differentiation.

 Applying UX practices to improve EX can lead to a 1.5x increase in the likelihood of higher “effectiveness, productivity, intention to stay and discretionary effort” (Burke, 2020).
 A secondary benefit of combining EX with other experience domains, especially evident during Covid 19, is the improved ability to adapt to new working environments.
 CX and UX teams develop the agility to keep pace with rapidly changing customer demands.
 Applying CX and UX skills to EX creates responsive, personalized talent management techniques that increase engagement, retention, and productivity (Liley et al., 2017).

 Business Development Benefits

 When human experience is at the heart of decision-making within an organization, they are better preparing to participate in the growing experience economy.
 Identifying and building optimal human experiences has led to developing “human-centred design” (IDEO.org, 2015).
 Such solution design strategies place people’s desires at the start of the design process.
 Thus, companies can create highly competitive solutions on multiple levels.
 First, as more hopes, needs and wants are identified and satisfied, a human-centred solution will increase customer loyalty.
 Secondly, combining the four main experience fields to solve these human desires helps companies develop unique, complex solutions that are hard to tease apart and copy(Burke, 2020).
 Finally, having a competitive edge that is difficult to replicate creates a sustainable advantage over firms with siloed experience teams that develop quickly replicable solutions.

 What new business models might emerge?

 When all aspects of a business focus on improving the experiences that enrich our lives, they begin to shift toward the experience economy described in 1999 (Burke, 2020).
 This shift has implications in many sectors, including technology, government, and agriculture.